Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

    This essentially controls how smooth the deformations are.

    .. note::

       While lower values result in smoother deformations, they may also introduce slight artifacts.

 Bind
    Bind the current state of the modified mesh to the current state of the target mesh, such that any later change in the target mesh will deform the modified mesh as well.
-Note that until the bind has been executed, this modifier will have no effect whatsoever.
+   Note that until the bind has been executed, this modifier will have no effect.
 Unbind
    Once the mesh is bound, the *Bind* button changes to *Unbind*.
    Executing this frees the modified mesh from the target, and resets it to its original shape.